 How Can Allergy Testing Help Control my Allergies?

-Once allergens are identified, it’s much easier for patients to take steps to avoid those allergens, and they may also begin immunotherapy to reduce their reactions.
-During immunotherapy, patients receive diluted solutions of the allergens to help their bodies build up a tolerance to the substances so the severity of future allergic reactions is reduced.
+Once allergens are identified, it’s much easier for clients to take steps to avoid those allergens, and they may also begin immunotherapy to reduce their reactions.
+During immunotherapy, clients receive diluted solutions of the allergens to help their bodies build up a tolerance to the substances so the severity of future allergic reactions is reduced.